 I’m walking behind’

-This was Fisher’s last number 1 in the UK, possibly because his personal life had begun to cause problems.
-As mentioned in my blog for Outside of Heaven, he married actress Debbie Reynolds, and had two children, one being Star Wars great Carrie Fisher.
+This was Fisher’s last number 1 in the UK, and this may be down to the problems his personal life would cause.
+In 1955 he married actress Debbie Reynolds, and had two children, one being Star Wars great Carrie Fisher.
 They had a very public divorce and he went on to marry Elizabeth Taylor, with who he had been having an affair.
 Taylor had been married to Fisher’s best friend, the deceased Mike Todd (I wonder if Fisher checked to see if the ghost of Todd was walking behind him in church?).
-The handsome crooner still had a long career ahead of him though, and three more marriages after Taylor before his death in 2010.
-One week after reaching the top, Frankie Laine returned to number 1 for another six weeks.
+Such behaviour, bad enough now, must have been truly scandalous in the 50s.
+His TV show was subsequently cancelled and he was then dropped by RCA Victor in 1960.

 Written by: Billy Reid